Keegan Cook

-R. Keegan Cook (born July 9, 1985) is an American volleyball coach.
+Robert Keegan Cook (born July 9, 1985), known as Keegan Cook, is an American volleyball coach.

 He began his coaching career at his alma mater, Saint Mary's, where he was on the staff in various assistant coaching roles for eight years (2005–2012).
 He served as an assistant coach for the University of Washington in 2013 and 2014 before assuming the head coaching role from 2015–2022.

 On December 12, 2022, Cook was named the eighth head coach at the University of Minnesota, to begin in the 2023 season, succeeding former coach Hugh McCutcheon.